 Himax to Reveal Ultralow Power WiseEye™ AI Solution for Battery-Powered Home Security at ISC West

-/EIN News/ -- TAINAN, Taiwan, March 20, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. (Nasdaq: HIMX) (“Himax” or “Company”), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will exhibit at ISC West 2023, a leading comprehensive and converged security industry trade show in the U.S., from March 28 – 31, 2023 in Las Vegas.
-Himax will unveil the industry-leading ultralow power WiseEye™ smart image sensing (“WiseEye”) with ecosystem partners in a range of battery-operated home security applications, including doorbell, door lock, surveillance camera and smart office.
+TAINAN, Taiwan, March 20, 2023 (GLOBE NEWSWIRE) -- Himax Technologies, Inc. HIMX ("Himax" or "Company"), a leading supplier and fabless manufacturer of display drivers and other semiconductor products, today announced that the Company will exhibit at ISC West 2023, a leading comprehensive and converged security industry trade show in the U.S., from March 28 – 31, 2023 in Las Vegas.
+Himax will unveil the industry-leading ultralow power WiseEye™ smart image sensing ("WiseEye") with ecosystem partners in a range of battery-operated home security applications, including doorbell, door lock, surveillance camera and smart office.

 At the event, Himax will unite with its ecosystem partners in a live demonstration of its WiseEye solution, featuring ultralow power pre-roll AI for battery-operated smart doorbell and surveillance camera.
 The smart doorbell demonstration, equipped with Himax WE1 AI processor and SoC from iCatch, one of the world-leading intelligent image processing chip design companies, drives advancement of machine vision AI for everyday living.
 The WE1 AI processor offers "negative time" pre-roll recording, which continuously records full-color images, up to five seconds long, ahead of a classified event.
 Himax WiseEye AI solution intelligently identifies and distinguishes humans from other objects which reduces excessive false triggers that are often generated by conventional PIR sensors and in turn avoids unnecessary or irrelevant recording for SoC providing savings up to 50% of power consumption when compared to the existing solution.
 This is a critical characteristic that may appeal to broad adoption for battery-operated devices.
 In addition, with Himax WiseEye pre-roll AI, the doorbell device can efficiently deploy a single full-color image sensor recording, greatly reducing cost compared to prevailing solutions, which use two sets of image sensors; one for black-and-white pre-record and the other for motion events.